Skip Navigation

 7. Maximum values greater than the Action Level are allowable as long as the 90th percentile value is less than the Action Level.

-8. RMWTF fluoridation system was out of service at time of collection.
+8. AMSWTF fluoridation system was out of service at time of collection.
 Follow-up sampling took place when the fluoridation system returned to service and results were within operation range.

 9. By state law, the Southern Nevada Water Authority is required to fluoridate the municipal water supply.
 This law is not applicable to groundwater.